 More than a few people chose to sit or lay down in the halls, which is lame… You’d think a ship like this would have a sort of ferry-like sitting room, but we didn’t find anything like it.
 Some of the other ferries might, of course, but this one didn’t.

 As a way of getting from point A to point B, it’s fine.
+The ship was clean, the stores has a wider variety of alcohol than expected (possibly from Finnish people returning to Estonia hoping for cheaper alcohol), and the facilities are fine.
 I haven’t been on enough boats during our travels, but this one’s trying hard to entertain and otherwise be more than a utilitarian water crossing.
-(On our way back, the music switched off and a live band rolled its way through some safe American 1990’s hits.)
+(On our way back, the music in Club X switched off and a live band rolled its way through some safe American 1990’s hits.)
 Compared to flying, it’s cheaper and easier to cross the water from one Schengen Zone country to another.

 See the current timetable at https://www.vikingline.com/viking-line-cargo/routes-timetables/helsinki-tallinn/.